There are many reasons why your AC system freezes up.

 Broken blower motor or relay—A blower motor running at an inaccurate speed or not running at all can lead to freezing.
 It may also be sporadic, starting at top speed and decelerating after it heats up.
 Or a relay may force it to work one time and not the next.
 In either situation, you will need to call Service Experts Heating & Air Conditioning to correct the trouble.

-Scheduling regular AC maintenance or heat pump maintenance could help you skip this issue.
+Scheduling regular AC maintenance could help you skip this issue.
 Our professionals will thoroughly check and clean your system, which frequently allows us to find minor problems before they become major troubles.